cobbdb/baseclass/readme.md

 chain, just use the `.base` notation.
 For example if you want data from two levels deep, that would look like `child.base.base.data`.

-Since all properties are brought over to each child, your will always have access to an `extend` method to create more children.
+Since all properties are brought over to each child, children will always have access to an `extend` method to create more children.

+#### this.base
+Any child can access its parent with the `base` property.
+This is provided automatically to each child and works in the same way as Java's `super` keyword.

+#### this.leaf
+Sometimes a parent needs to access its children.
+In classical languages this is when type casting comes into play, but we don't have that in JavaScript.
+Instead any parent can access its leaf-most child with the `leaf` attribute.
+This is provided automatically at every level of inheritance - meaning that even the top child will have a `leaf` property pointing to itself.

 ## BaseClass.Abstract
 If you want your base class to enforce an override, you can use the `Abstract` method provided